seanpm2001/Seanpm2001_WorldDB/OldVersions/README/English/1/2-100/README.md

 ###### ASIA5

-- 4. [ASIA, note 5] Currently (2024, August 17th) Israsel is not an internationally recognized country.
+- 5. [ASIA, note 5] Currently (2024, August 17th) Israsel is not an internationally recognized country.

 ###### ASIA6

-- 4. [ASIA, note 6] Currently (2024, August 17th) Palestine is not an internationally recognized country.
+- 6. [ASIA, note 6] Currently (2024, August 17th) Palestine is not an internationally recognized country.

 ###### ASIA7

-- 4. [ASIA, note 7] Peoples Republic of China: Also known as China.
+- 7. [ASIA, note 7] Peoples Republic of China: Also known as China.
 Not to be confused with Taiwan (Republic of China)

+###### ASIA8

+- 8. [ASIA, note 8] Republic of China: Also known as Taiwan.
+Not to be confused with the Peoples Republic of China, which also goes by China

+###### ASIA9

+- 9. [ASIA, note 9] Due to difficulties with listing transcontinental countries, Russia is included in the Asia category, but not the Europe category (even though its capital city and most of its population is in Europe) as the majority of Russia lies in Asia.

 </details> <!-- End of Asia reference section !-->